arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ## Overview

 This user manual offers a detailed guide on the Portenta Max Carrier, consolidating all its features for easy reference.
 It will show how to set up, adjust, and assess its main functionalities.
-This manual will guide as a key to proficiently operating the Portenta Max Carrier, making it suitable for project developments related to industrial automation, manufacturing automation, robotics, and prototyping.
+This document will enable any user to proficiently operate the Portenta Max Carrier, making it suitable for project developments related to industrial automation, manufacturing automation, robotics, and prototyping.

 ![Portenta Max Carrier Overview](assets/overview-colors.jpg)